The Motion to Suppress Evidence: A Brief History and Overview

 Though the decision in Weeks formally established the authority of the Exclusionary Rule as a binding precedent, it did so only on a federal level.
 In fact, for many years after the decision in Weeks, most states continued to reject the Exclusionary Rule.
 But that came to an end in 1961, when the U. S. Supreme Court in Mapp v.
 Ohio, 367 U.S. 643 (1961), resolved the issue holding that the exclusionary rule applied to the states as a matter of Fourteenth Amendment due process.
 Thus, the Exclusionary Rule became the law of the land.

 Most Motions to Suppress Fit into Three General Catagories

 Motions to Suppress Evidence:

-These are the motions involving 4th Amendment violations that we have detailed above.
-A Motion to Suppress evidence claims that evidence has been unlawfully seized and should therefore be excluded from evidence.
+As detailed above, a Motion to Suppress Evidence asserts that evidence has been unlawfully obtained and should therefore be excluded from being used against the defendant.
 The motion must clearly identify both the specific evidence the moving party is seeking to have suppressed, as well as the reason and legal justification for suppression.
-Motions to Suppress evidence often involve searches and seizures of houses, apartments, residences, vehicles, and vessels.
+Motions to Suppress Evidence often involve searches and seizures of houses, apartments, residences, vehicles, and vessels.
 They can also include searches of people themselves and even personal property like luggage, backpacks, and containers.

 Motions to Suppress Statements of Defendant: